abbgrade/psdocker/README.md

 Make sure that the docker cli is installed. e.g. from [Chocolatey](https://chocolatey.org/packages/docker-cli) or with [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).

-Install PSDocker from [PowerShell Gallery](https://www.powershellgallery.com/packages/psdocker) using a PowerShell command line:
+Install psdocker from [PowerShell Gallery](https://www.powershellgallery.com/packages/psdocker) using a PowerShell command line:

-    Install-Module -Name PSDocker -Scope CurrentUser
+    Install-Module -Name psdocker -Scope CurrentUser

 ## Build

-This project uses a [build script](./PsDocker.build.ps1) that is based on [Invoke-Build](https://github.com/nightroman/Invoke-Build).
+This project uses a [build script](./psdocker.build.ps1) that is based on [Invoke-Build](https://github.com/nightroman/Invoke-Build).
 For installation details see the instructions from the Invoke-Build project, but we recommend `Install-Module InvokeBuild -Scope CurrentUser`.
 The documentation is based on [platyPS](https://github.com/PowerShell/platyPS), so you may want to execute `Install-Module PlatyPs -Scope CurrentUser`.